redsymbol/genstatic/README.txt

 genstatic - Generate and maintain large sets of static HTML files, without going insane

-Genstatic is a tool for generating sets of static HTML files using the Django template system.
+Genstatic is a tool for generating and managing sets of static HTML files using the Django template system.
 It's quite useful when you need to create a set of HTML files that share structural similarities, in a low-maintenance way.
 It's EXTREMELY useful when, as a web designer, you are serving a client who hands you a very messy folder of static files for their existing website, and you need to modify or work with them, without going crazy.

 Genstatic is not limited to HTML files.
-You can use it to generate CSS, Javascript, README.txt, or whatever you want.
+You can use it to generate CSS, Javascript, plain text, or whatever you need.

 Genstatic is based on Django templates, and lets you leverage some of its powerful features: template inheritance, template variables, and a